oracle/terraform-provider-oci/docs/examples/compute/instance/README.md

     #   | |_| |  _ < / ___ | |___| |___| |___
     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***
-## Manage an instance
+## Manage instances with multiple attached volumes
+This example launches 3 instances and attaches 2 volumes per instance.

+This is done using Terraform's [interpolation syntax](https://www.terraform.io/docs/configuration/interpolation.html) for `count` variables and `math` operations.

-This example launches an instance, includes a user-data script in the instance launch, remote executes a command, and outputs the public and private IP address of the instance.
+The example also includes a user-data script in the instance launch, remote executes a command on each instance to setup the volumes, and outputs the public and private IP address of the instances.

 ### Using this example
 * Update env-vars with the required information.
 Most examples use the same set of environment variables so you only need to do this once.
 * Source env-vars
   * `$ . env-vars`
 * Update `variables.tf` with your instance options.
+You may also modify the `NumInstances` and `NumVolumesPerInstance` variables to change the number of instances and volumes that are launched.

 ### Files in the configuration